JamesWWilson/JamesWWilson.github.io/_posts/2021-02-21-The-Seven-Pillars-of-Statistical-Wisdom-Visualized.md

 ### Information

 Speaking of information, how do we, as Stigler puts it, "measure the value and aquisition of information"?
 How do we determine when we have enough data, and that the data we have can accurately measure the goal of the investigation in question?
 This has been a challenge for reseachers for a long time, dating back to when the Bank of England had to determine the accuracy of the weight and density of gold coins.
 At that point in time, the bank would sample coins to determine if the whole was accurate, to varying degrees of accuracy[4].
 Since that point in time, statisticians have refined their methodology of sample review to develop the now famous Central Limit Theorem.
-The Central Limit Theorem, or CTL for short, states that as the size of the sample increases, the distribution of the mean across multiple samples will approximate a Gaussian (aka "normal") distribution.
+The Central Limit Theorem, or CTL for short, states that as the size of the sample increases, the distribution of the mean across multiple samples will approximate a Gaussian, or "normal", distribution.
 Just what does this mean?

 When performing a study, multiple observations are drawn from the sample population.
 Additional independent observations are collected repeatedly that represent a sample of observations.
 When we generate an average from this sample, it will be an *estimate* of the average for the general population from which those samples were drawn.
 However, this estimated average will contain some *error*.
 What the CTL allows for is for researchers to draw multiple *other* samples and calculate their means, and which together those means will form a normal distribution (around the average).